Animal Bites and Rabies

 What to do if an animal bites or scratches you

-All animal bites and scratches must be reported to SWPH.
+All human-animal bites and scratches must be reported to SWPH.
 A public health inspector (PHI) will do an investigation to assess the risk of rabies transmission.
 If you or someone you know is bitten or scratched:

 Rabies vaccination is mandatory for all cats, dogs, and ferrets in Ontario.
 In addition, any farm animals that the public may come in contact with (i.e. petting zoos), need to be vaccinated.
 If your pet is bitten or scratched by another animal, contact your local veterinarian.